rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 ## minimumReactancePerUnit
 The `minimumReactancePerUnit` property is an optional property that defines the minimal threshold for reactance per unit during ADN export.
-When the resistance **and** reactance of a quad are null, the reactance per unit of this quad is cut to this `minimumReactancePerUnit`.
+When the resistance **and** reactance of a quad both equal to zero, the reactance per unit of this quad is cut to this `minimumReactancePerUnit`.
 If the reactance per unit of a quad is lower than `minimumReactancePerUnit` **and** if the [`withMinimumReactance`](#withMinimumReactance) property is set to `true`, the reactance per unit of this quad is cut to this `minimumReactancePerUnit`.
 The default value of this parameter is `0.000625`.